shipilev/jdk-backports-monitor/README.md

 This project uses JIRA REST Client to query OpenJDK bug database and produce the reports related to JDK Updates work.
-Also, there are projects that are either not tracked in the OpenJDK bugtracker consistently (for example, because they are not in mainline in some releases), or are hosted somewhere else, so the tool is also able to parse Mercurial repositories to cross-match the bug database with it.
+Also, there are projects that are either not tracked in the OpenJDK bugtracker consistently (for example, because they are not in mainline for some JDK trains), or are hosted somewhere else, so the tool is also able to parse Mercurial repositories to cross-match the bug database with it.

-This whole thing is really nothing more than a glorified shell script that collates data around the OpenJDK JIRA and Mercurial repos.
+This whole thing is really nothing more than a glorified shell script that collates data from the OpenJDK JIRA, Mercurial and Git repos.
 Which is also why there are hardly any tests, and there is this overall feeling of haphazardly put code.
 But hey, you should have seen the Bash version I had before it.

 ## What Do I Need...
 Wait, Do I Really Need To Run It?